14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: The 14-moment maximum-entropy model

+where $\bm{\alpha}$ is a vector of weights and the elements of $\bm{m}(\bm{v})$ are powers of the particle velocity, up to the desired order.
+In the present work, the VDF if fourth-order in the velocity and is described by 14 parameters:

-This expression is the simplest among a set of possibilities for a fourth\hyp{}order maximum\hyp{}entropy distribution, and can be shown to maximise the statistical entropy for a given set of known moments \cite{levermore1996moment}.
-As also discussed in \cite{boccelli202014}, this choice can represent anisotropic and asymmetric VDFs, with non\hyp{}Maxwellian kurthosis, and recovers, as a limiting case, the Maxwellian and the Druyvestein's distributions.
-The coefficients, $\alpha_{\cdots}$, can be formally obtained by solving the entropy maximisation problem \cite{dreyer1987maximisation}.
+This VDF can represent strongly anisotropic and asymmetric VDFs, with non-Maxwellian kurthosis \cite{boccelli202014,ng2018using} and recovers, as a limiting case, the Maxwellian and the Druyvestein's distributions.
+Moreover, it is positive by construction, regardless of the degree of non-equilibrium.